etijskens/wetppr/docs/evaluation.md

 Don't write a lot of code before you try and test.
 Typically, and this is corroborated by research, one bug is introduced with every new 10 lines.
 Finding 10 bugs in 100 lines is a lot more difficult than finding one bug in 10 lines (although sometimes there is more than one bug :( ).

 !!!
 Warning "Anecdotical evidence"
     A PhD student once asked me for support.
 He had written a ~10 000 line Fortran program (without tests).
 When he ran it, the results were not what he expected and he suspected that there was a bug 'somewhere'.
 He asked if I could help him find the bug and - no kidding - by the end of next week because the program had to go into production by then.
-I had to disappoint him and told him that he needed a true magician, which I am not.Obviously, the program was flawed in some sense, but other than _a_ bug it might just as well be one or more of the issues below:
+I had to disappoint him and told him that he needed a true magician, which I am not.Obviously, the program was flawed in some sense, but other than _a_ bug, it might just as well be one or more of the issues below:

     - The program may contain many bugs, which is very well possible in view of its size.